Life as an international student at Norland: Meet Anja

 My journey to Norland started properly after the new year in 2018 when I moved to north London to start working as a full-time, live-in nanny with three children (a two-month-old boy and two girls aged three and five years).
 When I joined the family, they still had a maternity nurse for the baby so my focus was mostly on the older girls.
 When the maternity nurse left, the mum returned to work for a few hours each day.
 When the girls were at nursery or school, I focused on caring for the baby and I loved it.
 I worked from Monday to Friday, 7am-7pm, and had the weekends off.
 I spent my free time in central London, going for walks with my friends, relaxing in the house or going on trips with the family.

 The interview took place in March 2019.
 I came to Bath from London the day before, and stayed overnight in a hotel close to Norland.
-On the day of my interview, I came to the reception and then I was taken to the common room when the other candidates were waiting.
+On the day of my interview, I came to the reception and then I was taken to the common room where the other candidates were waiting.
 First, we had a one-to-one interview.
 It didn’t feel like a formal interview but more of a chat where I was asked different questions about my experience with children and why I would like to study at Norland.
 After the interview, it was time for a group presentation.
 It wasn’t scary at all; everyone was so friendly and welcoming.
 Some people in my group (there were five of us) brought activities they had done with their charges in the past, while I spoke about my experience with children.
 A week or so after my interview, Norland offered me a place for September 2019.
 I was so excited I immediately called my family and friends to share the happy news with them!

 Prior to enrolment, I received information about my first-year accommodation and I started buying the uniform.
 It was really hard to say goodbye to the family I had worked with for a year and a half.
 I can’t express how thankful I am for everything they did for me.
 I’m really happy that we are still in touch and I can’t wait to see them again when restrictions are eased.

 At Norland, everyone is really friendly.
-Norland is quite small in comparison with other universities, which means lecturers know you by name and everything is on a personal level rather than being just a number.
+It is quite small in comparison with other universities, which means lecturers know you by name and everything is on a personal level rather than being just a number.
 If you are struggling with something, the staff at Norland will always take the time to have a chat and help you.

-My favourite part of the course is definitely the practical aspects.
+My favourite parts of the course are definitely the practical aspects.
 I love our food and nutrition sessions where we learn different recipes every time and cover important information on nutrition and dietary requirements.
 Placements are a really exciting part of the training for me as well.
-You get to go to a nursery, a school, a hospital, families and many other settings, and help them by sharing your knowledge and gain new experiences.
+You get to go to a nursery, a school, a hospital, and work with families and in many other settings, and help them by sharing your knowledge and gain new experiences.
 We also have sewing.
 I never thought I would say this but I really enjoy sewing now and look forward to new projects!
 I hadn’t sewn before Norland and it was quite stressful in my first year when we made bunting, which was our first project, but now I am really impressed when I look back at what I have created.

 My message for any international students who are thinking of applying to Norland is just go for it, don’t think about it too much and follow your feelings.
 If you love children and have a passion to work with them, then come to Norland.
 I know the whole process is a little bit more complicated for international students, but it’s definitely worth it.
 Norland is the best place you can study and you’ll earn a top class early years degree alongside the prestigious Norland diploma.
 There is no course that can compare to Norland, it’s just unique.
 You also get to live in the beautiful city of Bath and make friends for life!